ColoradoDemography/CERR_Application/docs/process.md

 **Process**

-First portion of CERR_no_arcpy.py loads the necessary data from Oracle as a csv.
+Download the necessary data as a csv from DLG_FP.DD_CERR_EMP by selecting where GEO_CHECKED IS NULL and GEO_SCORE IS NOT NULL

-Create a shapefile from the data and spatially join it to the base data.
+Create a shapefile from the data by geocoding the coordinates in the csv Spatially join the addresses to the muni/county shapefile to assign an LGID

 ***Optional depending on circumstances***